pyrk/pyrk/doc/examples.rst

 temperature Reactor proposed by the University of California, Berkely (https://fhr.nuc.berkeley.edu/pb-fhr-technology/).

-The SFR example models a Sodium Fast Reactor using data from Ragusa (Ragusa, Jean C., and Vijay S. Mahadevan.
+The SFR example models a Sodium-cooled Fast Reactor using data from Ragusa (Ragusa, Jean C., and Vijay S. Mahadevan.
 “Consistent and Accurate Schemes for Coupled Neutronics Thermal-Hydraulics Reactor Analysis.”
 Nuclear Engineering and Design, vol. 239, no. 3, Mar.
 2009, pp. 566–79,